So much has been written about the French... some of it wrong, but much of it uncomfortably close to home.

 That said, some surveys have determined that the French have more sex each year than any other nation.
 Indeed, many French feel (and have felt for centuries) that adultery isn't all that bad as long as it doesn't hurt anyone and no one finds out.

 Read a newspaper in French and English and you'll immediately understand.
-An English-language news story will start with the most important fact, simply put, and will work backwards, with the story unfurling in plain sight.
+An English-language news story will start with the most important fact, simply put, and will work backwards, with the story unfurling into its minor details.

 In the same vein, we tend to be abstract rather than concrete, with abstraction the more nuanced and therefore preferred approach.
 This, you see, provides us with more room for manoeuver, because we can shift along with the debate and adapt our arguments.
 Be concrete and you'll be locked into your position for life.
 How boring.